Posted on 21 February 2022

 Your frequently asked questions about slatted shutters answered

 The most frequent questions our Design Consultants get asked when conducting customer site visits are associated with the slats on shutters.
-Shutter slats are also known as louvres, but to be super clear, in our line of work slats and louvres refer to the same thing.
+Shutter slats are also known as louvres but, to be super clear, in our line of work slats and louvres refer to the same thing.
 With all this in mind, we thought it might be helpful to provide answers to the most popular queries that arise during our slat/louvre conversations with customers…

 What does slat mean?